mdekstrand/cs533-web/week11/index.md

 This content is still in draft state and has not yet been finalized.
 :::

+In this week, we're going to learn more about model building, that will be useful in Assignment 5:

+- Feature engineering
+- SciKit-Learn pipelines and workflows
+- Regularization
+- Analyzing model results

 ## {{moverview}} Content Overview

 :::{module} week11